kriszyp/alkali/README.md

 ### updated(updateEvent)

 This is called to indicate that the variable has been updated.
 This is typically called between dependent variables, but you can also call this to indicate that an object in a variable has been modified.

-### notifies(target)

-The `target` can be another variable, or any object with an `updated(updateEvent)` method that will be called with update notifications.
-The `updateEvent` has the following properties:
-`type` - This is the type of notification.
-The most common is `'refresh'`.
-`key`	- This is the name of the property or index of the position that was changed.

 ### stopNotifies(target)